Emirates Employment and Immigration Laws 2026: Complete Guide to New Visa Rules, Regulations & Penalties

 • Ministry of Interior (MOI)

-Major Updates in UAE Employment and Immigration Laws 2026
+Major Updates in Emirates Employment and Immigration Laws 2026

 New Multi-Entry Tourist Visa Policy

-The UAE now offers a five-year multiple-entry tourist visa, allowing visitors to stay for up to 90 days per visit, extendable for another 90 days within the same year.
+The Emirates now offers a five-year multiple-entry emirates tourist visa, allowing visitors to stay for up to 90 days per visit, extendable for another 90 days within the same year.
 This flexibility boosts tourism, retail, and hospitality sectors — vital contributors to the national economy.

 Extended Golden Visa and Investor Visa Opportunities